-The TRIO Summer Bridge Program is an exciting and valuable five-day college orientation program designed to give incoming freshmen an edge in succeeding at CAC.
-This is a free program for eligible recent high school graduates or GED recipients that takes place on the Signal Peak Campus.
-For the duration of the program, students live in the residence halls, complete interactive workshops, topical discussions, meet, connect, and make lifelong friendships, enjoy social activities, and explore college life.

-This program is a full week of engaging and interactive events with your peers, faculty and staff at Central Arizona College.
-For more information, please visit the TRIO Summer Bridge website at https://centralaz.edu/future-students/high-school-programs/ summer-bridge/ or call 520-494-5007.
+The TRIO Summer Bridge Program is FREE!
+It is an exciting and invaluable five-day college residential orientation program designed to give incoming students an edge in succeeding at CAC.
+This is a FREE program for eligible recent high school graduates or GED recipients that takes place on the Signal Peak Campus.
+For the duration of the program, students live in the residence halls, complete interactive workshops, topical discussions, meet, connect, and make lifelong friendships, enjoy social activities, have fun, and explore college life.
+This program is a full week of FREE engaging, fun, and interactive events with your peers, faculty, and staff at Central Arizona College.
+For more information, please visit centralaz.edu/summer-bridge or call 520-494-5007.